Reference

 HeaderDirectionPurpose

 X-DefenseClaw-ClientrequestCSRF marker — any non-empty caller identifier (cli, openclaw-plugin, inspect-hook/1.0).
-Required on every state-changing endpoint.
+Required on non-GET/HEAD requests except the constrained loopback path-token OTLP case described above.